getgrav/grav-learn/pages/09.hosting/03.paas/03.cloudways/docs.md

 unzip grav-admin-v1.0.10.zip
 ```

 That’s it!
-Grav is installed and is ready to use.
-Head to your application staging url and add /grav-admin at the end of the URL.
+Grav CMS is ready for your use on Cloudways PHP Hosting Platform.
+Head to your Application Staging URL and add /grav-admin at the end of the URL.